-The Board comprises seven Directors including a Non-Executive Chair, two full-time Executive Directors and four Non-Executive Directors, of which three are considered independent.
+The Board comprises seven Directors including a Non-Executive Chair, two full-time Executive Directors and four Non-Executive Directors, of which three are considered to be independent.
+The board structure ensures that no individual (or a small group of individuals) can dominate the Board’s decision making.

 The Audit & Risk Committee and Remuneration Committee meet at least three times per year and otherwise as required.
 Both committees are chaired by independent Non-Executive Directors.
+The Nomination Committee meet each year and as required.

 When the need arises, separate committees may also be set up by the Board to consider specific issues.